geosoft-as/osdu-pwls/README.md

 can update the standard through Git
 [_pull requests_](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)
 and get these reviewed and accepted by OSDU/GeoSoft moderators.
-Software that is using PWLS will then be instantly updated whenever the standard changes.
+Software that is using PWLS will then instantly update whenever the standard changes.

 Using Git as the versioning control system ensures proper version control and traceability of changes, and makes _explicit_ versioning of the standard redundant.

-# Repository content
+## Repository content

 The present repository contains the following: